 – Do they need the temperature turned down?

 – Do they need to be on a glide-path for a while?

 There is no science to the art of temperature taking, but we can draw on personal experiences to help reset the temperature.
 Thinking back over your professional life you may have experienced some of the same dynamics that teams exhibit.
 Let’s correlate personal experiences to team experiences.

 Personal experience 1.
-You are in a brand new job; first day at work.
+You are in a brand new job; the first day at work.
 You were on-boarded with the basics but now is the day of reckoning.
 You are anxious, stressed, want to be perfect out of the blocks.
 Your first instinct is to be self-assured but the impulse to not screw up drives your behaviors.
 You are overly cautious with your decisions and interactions.
-The process of over analyzing and second guessing results in slow reactions and mistakes.
+The process of over-analyzing and second-guessing results in slow reactions and mistakes.
 How does this personal experience translate to a team’s reaction and interaction with a new team leader or a new initiative?
 Does the team exhibit some of the same behaviors as you did in the new job?
 What is the temperature of the team and what does the leader do to get better results?

 This team needs to have three things happen: